Cold War (2012 film): Plot

-After Lau questioned the bank manager about the return of the remainder of the ransom, the manager was killed by a car bomb after their meeting.
-Superintendent Kwang investigates the bombing to track the bombers, but is instead led into a trap and killed with his team.
+After Lau questions the bank manager about the return of the remainder of the ransom, the manager is killed by a car bomb after their meeting.
+Kwong investigates the bombing to track the terrorists, where they wipe out most of the SDU team.
+SDU commander Michael Shek betrays Kwong after he recognizes Chan Bun, a former undercover policeman, who recognizes Shek and Kwong as the latter led Kwong into a trap.
+Chan shoots both men after reminding how Shek sold him out, and blows up the rooftop before perishing in a huge explosion as well.
 Lau suspects that the terrorists were aided by insiders in the force, but before he can investigate any further, he is arrested by ICAC Officer Billy Cheung, who received leaked information from an anonymous source about Operation Cold War.
 Lau is interrogated by Cheung, who accuses him of poorly handling the rescue operation, leading to the loss of the ransom money which he secretly took for himself.
 Lau denies this, and the ICAC fails to find evidence against him.
-Cheung makes some further investigations and discovers that the police Commissioner will be stepping down in two years, and thus either Lee or Lau will receive a promotion.
-Lau has the support of the Security Secretary because of his skillful management of the police's finances.
-On the other hand, Lee rose through the ranks from Constable and has the support of the front-line officers including the CID.
+Cheung makes some further investigations and discovers that Commissioner Tsang will be stepping down in two years, and thus either Lee or Lau will receive a promotion.
+Lau has the support of the Security Secretary because of his skillful management of the police's finances, citing the method of "desperate times, desperate measures".
+On the other hand, Lee had risen through the ranks from Constable and with mass support of front-line officers including the CID.
 Cheung now suspects that Lee is trying to use the failure of Operation Cold War to ruin Lau's chance for promotion.

 The ICAC eventually discover, based on forensic evidence, that Joe Lee was the mastermind behind the abduction of the EU van.
 Lau presents this information to Lee, and reveals that it was Lau himself that leaked information to the ICAC (who has the power to act independent to the police force), in order to borrow their resources to investigate the case, thus not alerting the insider.
-Lee confronts his son, who reveals that he planned this with other associates from the police force who wanted to see Lee rise to the position of Commissioner.
+Lee confronts his son, who reveals that he planned this with other associates from the police force who wanted to see Lee rise to position of Commissioner and boosting morale within.
 Seeing that Joe is unrepentant and unwilling to reveal anymore, Lee reluctantly has him arrested while denouncing the latter as his son.
-The following day, Lee and the current Commissioner announce their plans to retire, nominates Lau as the next Commissioner, and congratulate Lau on his resourcefulness on solving the case.
+The following day, Lee and Commissioner Tsang announce their plans for early retirement, nominating Lau as the next Commissioner.
+Lee congratulates Lau on his resourcefulness on solving the case despite lack of field experience.

-The film ends with Lau receiving a mysterious phone call from the terrorists, who announces that they have kidnapped his wife, and wants Joe Lee released in return.
+The "Cold War" operation is deemed a successful failure, and the film ends with Lau receiving a mysterious phone call from the terrorists, who announces that they have kidnapped his wife, and want Joe Lee released in return.